You're expecting your first baby and know that you need to wipe their little bum.

 When can you start using baby wipes?

-You can use reusable wipes from newborn with water, introducing the essential oil soaking solution or our wet & wipe spray from 6 weeks.
+You can start using disposable baby wipes from 6 weeks old.
+But you can use reusable wipes from newborn with water, introducing the essential oil soaking solution or our wet & wipe spray from 6 weeks.

 Which wet wipes are best for newborn babies?

-Obviously we're biased but we think the best wipes for newborn sensitive skin are reusable wipes (and our users on Trustpilot agree with us).
+The best wet wipes for newborn babies are reusable wipes (and our users on Trustpilot agree with us).
 They're actually easier to use than disposable wipes, you just need to chuck them in the wash every couple of days.

 Washable Wipes can be used with just plain water or you can mix it up with various soaking solutions and sprays once they get a bit older.
 That way you're in complete control of what you're putting on your baby's skin.
 They're also great for using on faces & hands too.